metacpan/metacpan-cpan-extracted/distros/N/Net-Z3950-FOLIO/doc/from-pod/Net-Z3950-FOLIO-Config.md

     The corresponding password, unless overridden by authentication information in the Z39.50 init request.

+## `nologin`

+If specified and set to 1, then no login is performed, and the `login` section need not be provided.

 ## `indexMap`

 Contains any number of elements.
 The keys are the numbers of BIB-1 use